-- 549 21.
-The committees on Rules of the two branches, acting concurrently, may establish regulations - for the distribution of bills, reports or other documents.
-Bills, reports or other documents shall be - made available to members electronically and, except for petitions not assigned bill numbers, - 552 published on the Internet.
-The committees on Rules of the two branches, acting concurrently, - may make such changes pertaining to the availability of bills, reports or other documents as they - deem necessary for expediting the work of the legislature. - Bills, reports and other documents, available under the general order of either branch, may be - distributed as follows: copies to each member of the Senate and House of Representatives (to be - placed on his file under the direction of the Sergeant-at-Arms, if desired by the member); copies - to each Clerk in either branch, and copies to each reporter in regular attendance, to whom a seat - has been assigned in either branch; copies to the Executive; copies to the Secretary's office; - copies to the State Library; copy to each Public Library in the Commonwealth.
+21. The committees on Rules of the two branches, acting concurrently, may establish regulations for the distribution of bills, reports or other documents.
+Bills, reports or other documents shall be made available to members electronically and, except for petitions or other documents not assigned bill numbers, published on the Internet.
+The committees on Rules of the two branches, acting concurrently, may make such changes pertaining to the availability of bills, reports or other documents as they deem necessary for expediting the work of the legislature.

+The Clerks of the House of Representatives and the Senate shall be responsible for publishing the journals of their respective chamber, the book Public Officers of Massachusetts, the committee book and any other publications per order of the committees on Rules.
 [Amended Jan.
-8,